 Patronize Your Favorite Restaurants and Small Businesses

 Shuttered or downsized service business employees aren’t the only ones suffering hardship during the COVID-19 pandemic.
 Their bosses are contending with the very real possibility their businesses won’t survive the damage.

 If you value a strong, diverse base of locally owned enterprises, do what you can to support small businesses during the COVID-19 pandemic.
 Depending on your personal preferences, this could mean:

-- Use DoorDash to order delivery or takeout from restaurants still open for business
+- Using DoorDash to order delivery or takeout from restaurants still open for business

-- Online ordering things you usually buy in person, like books and clothing, from independently owned retailers in your hometown
+- Ordering things online that you usually buy in person, like books and clothing, from independently owned retailers in your hometown

 - Purchasing carryout beverages from breweries and bars

 Any enterprise that would typically earn your business and hasn’t yet closed down is a worthy recipient of your stimulus money.
 Deciding how to dole it out could actually be fun.